Doncic scores 30 points, Mavs end skid against Suns

 Phoenix is a combined 1-13 in back-to-back pairs – 1-6 on the front end and 0-7 on the back.
 It was the Suns’ first loss to Dallas since a 113-108 defeat in Mexico City almost two years ago.
 Two of their 10 wins this season came against Dallas at home, including the season opener.

-Suns rookie Deandre Ayton, drafted two spots ahead of Doncic as the No. 1 overall pick, spent the second half in foul trouble and finished with six points, five rebounds along with five fouls.
+Suns rookie Deandre Ayton, drafted two spots ahead of Doncic as the No. 1 overall pick, spent the second half in foul trouble and finished with six points and five rebounds along with five fouls.

-Two other Suns (Josh Jackson and Elie Okobo) had five fouls, and guard De’Anthony Melton fouled out with 7:06 remaining.
-Jackson scored 17 points, but just two after halftime.
+“For the first time, I think I ever, went scoreless in the first half and stuff like that just started to get to me a little bit,” said Ayton, who was 1 of 7 from the field.
+“It was just me being the bad egg today.
+I’m going to apologize to them about this, but yeah, it was a bad game for me.”

 TIP-INS